ravi4271/Customer-Purchase-Behaviour-Using-Machine-Learning/README.md

 # Requirements

-  Install dependencies using : pip install pandas numpy matplotlib seaborn scikit-learn jupyter
+ Install the following Python libraries before running the project: pip install numpy pandas matplotlib seaborn scikit-learn tensorflow

 # How to Use